Glareone/NoSQL-Databases-MongoDB/README.md

 This command provides you ability to run Mongo as background service. to kill MongoDB service process: `net stop MongoDB`.

-### Save your configurations into configuration file
+### Save your configurations into configuration file and use it
 [configuration file example](Section-4/mongod-configuration-example.cfg)
+To use config file with mongod:
+`mongod --config C:/mongod-configuration-example.cfg`
+or
+`mongod --f C:/mongod-configuration-example.cfg`

 </details>